LIVING TOGETHER SAFELY IN TIMES OF COVID-19 – 10 RULES OF THUMB

 Which people do you spend most time with; your friends, roommates, study buddies, …?
 Based on your own situation, consider your ‘main circle’ (the people at home or at your student flat) and base your movements and activities around this set-up.

-2. Set some clear rules with the other students living in your building: organize yourself and your unit in such a way that you can avoid meeting with other social bubbles in your student flat, so you can safely retain covid measures.
+2. Set some clear rules with the other students living in your building: organize yourself and your unit in such a way that you can avoid meeting with other social groups in your student flat, so you can safely retain covid measures.

 Don’t organise any activities in your student room, not even with your main circle.